cubic1271/pybrig/README.md

 gather performance data from bro as it executes against a particular trace.

 Note that this github project contains code only to handle the _collection_ of data.
 It does not include code to visualize the results.
-For that code (and instructions on its use), please take a look at TODO.
+For that code (and instructions on its use), please take a look at _TODO_.

 Overview
 --------